FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/04-css-layout.md

 ## Learning Objectives

+- Use HTML5 elements to structure the mark-up on a webpage.
 - Use CSS positioning (static, relative, absolute, and fixed) to move elements around a webpage.
 - Use CSS floats to manipulate elements, including list-based navigation menus.
 - Use CSS background properties to set background colors or images.